Edward Wightman: Legacy

 In the months that followed Wightman's execution, a number of religious radicals nearly met the same fate, even though the downfall of the bishops and abolition of the High Commission in 1640–2 did not bring about any changes to the constitution:

-The act of the Long Parliament which abolished the Court of High Commission used such very general words that, if it did not abolish the old ecclesiastical courts, it practically deprived them of their power.
-At the Restoration, however, by statute passed in 1661 (13 Car II, c.
-12) it was "explained" that this was not the desired result; the Court of High Commission was not to be re-established, but the old ecclesiastical jurisdiction of the ecclesiastical courts was to be exercised as of old.

 On 2 May 1648, a new 'Ordinance for the Punishment of Blasphemies and Heresies' was created, "principally those of the triune God, the resurrection, the last judgment, and that the Bible is the Word of God...relapse is to be punished as felony with death without benefit of clergy".
 Opposition from Independents and sectaries, however, meant that the ordinance was never enforced.
-And only with the passage of the Ecclesiastical Jurisdiction Act 1677 ("forbidding the burning of heretics") was Wightman's position in history "as the last person in England to be burned at the stake for heresy" secured.
+Only with the passage of the Ecclesiastical Jurisdiction Act 1677 ("forbidding the burning of heretics") was Wightman's position in history "as the last person in England to be burned at the stake for heresy" secured.

 Mention of his case came almost 100 years later by a handful of writers in the wake of the Toleration Act 1688.
 The only immediate result was that of a minority opposition to his execution, a shift in public opinion which may have led to a relative decline in the practice.

-Meanwhile, James I seemed to have lost faith in this method of discouraging heresy (his actions owed more to a thaw in his private attitude to Roman Catholics than to any feelings about the impropriety or inadvisability of burning heretics) and seeing that heresy still survived, "publicly preferred that heretics hereafter, though condemned, should silently and privately waste themselves away in the prison rather than to grace them, and amuse others, with the solemnity of a public execution".
+James I seemed to have lost faith in this method of discouraging heresy (his actions owed more to a thaw in his private attitude to Roman Catholics than to any feelings about the impropriety or inadvisability of burning heretics) and seeing that heresy still survived, "publicly preferred that heretics hereafter, though condemned, should silently and privately waste themselves away in the prison rather than to grace them, and amuse others, with the solemnity of a public execution".